-presented in 1960 by the London Scottish Regiment, and a Silver Medal given by them, to the competitor from a Scottish school who takes the highest place in the Hundred.
+presented in 1960 by the London Scottish Regiment, and an NRA Silver Medal, to the competitor from a Scottish school who takes the highest place in the cadets who would have qualified by score in the top one hundred.

+Hundred.